afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

 treatment it is not possible to estimate the effect of the sample size,
 \\(n\\), on your final uncertainty - which is deeply unsatisfactory.

-However, guided by the formula of [conditional variance][cond], under Bayesian treatment, we can say that
+So, guided by the formula of [conditional variance][cond], under Bayesian treatment, we can say that

 $$